-After a few days spent being grossly romantic in Antigua, it was time for Michael and I to start traveling together in earnest.
-Our next move was to Lake Atitlan (or Lago de Atitlan).
+After a lovely few days in Antigua it was time to move to our next stop: Lake Atitlan (or Lago de Atitlan).
 Lake Atitlan is a huge crater lake set between volcanoes in the western highlands of Guatemala.
 The lake is surrounded by dozens of small Mayan villages that are primarily connected by frequent boat shuttles.
 Lake Atitlan is a highly spiritual place for the Mayans and is widely believed to have a special “energy” about it.

 Despite the dozens of overpriced tourist shuttles advertising comfy rides from Antigua to Atitlan, I convinced Michael to take his first Guatemalan chicken bus to get there.
 To do so we would need to catch a chicken bus from Antigua to Panajachel (pronounced pan-uh-huh-shell).
 Panajachel is the Atitlan town that is most accessible by vehicle and therefore the simplest gateway to the other lakeside towns.

 This proved to be an exceptionally interesting experience.
 After almost two months of navigating chicken buses alone, I was shocked to find that this major tourism route in Guatemala proved so difficult to navigate.
 The first hurdle was finding the bus itself.
 None of the dozens of tourist agencies in town seemed to know whether there even was a chicken bus from Antigua to Panajachel.

 The Search for a Bus to Panajachel

 Of course, there was.
 After extensively consulting travel blogs and backpacker accounts, I determined that one bus left daily for Panajachel at 9:00AM.
 According to my (questionable) sources, it left from a supermarket on the western edge of town.
 There was supposedly a small bakery next to the supermarket that doubled as a travel agency where we could get more information.